JvanKatwijk/qt-dab/README.md

 If the value "1" is chosen, the result of each snr computation is shown, if a value larger than "1" is chosen that number of computations will be averaged and the result shown.
-Each minute there are 312 computations.
-The default value for the X-axis of the display in the widget is therefore 312.
+The default value for the X-axis of the display in the widget is 312.

 As configuration option, the widget can be equipped with a **dump** button, touching the button will show a menu for file selection.
 Once a file